2qx/vox/packages/app/src/routes/energy/README.md

 ## Begin mining without sats

-The Photon Vault keeps cash balance to facilitate payments to miners.
+The Photon Vault keeps a cash balance to facilitate payments to miners.
 Each payout has an allowance of 1500 sats, for the dust accompanying a miner's payout and the network fees for the transaction itself.

 ## What is the PoW?

-The PoW algorithm for Photons Hash256(Schnorr(Sha256)).
+The PoW algorithm for Photons is Hash256(Secp256k1(Sha256)).
 Specifically, each transaction taking photons from the vault must return the mutable NFT baton with the following data updated:

 | Data                                                             | Size                     |
 | :--------------------------------------------------------------- | :----------------------- |